noun (plural chrysalises)

 - It was as though the dance had not yet fully emerged from a too-cool chrysalis.

 - Indeed, the next day we're ready to emerge from our chrysalis for some shopping in town.

-early 17th century: from Latin chrysal(l)is, chrysal(l)id-, from Greek khrusallis, from khrusos 'gold' (because of the gold colour or metallic sheen of some pupae).
+Early 17th century: from Latin chrysal(l)is, chrysal(l)id-, from Greek khrusallis, from khrusos 'gold' (because of the gold color or metallic sheen of the pupae of some species).

 Definition of chrysalis in: